Software I use and why

 Config files

 Topic a little related to the languages but not fully.
-It’s also related to how different plugins/packages in the ecosystem handle configuration.
-This may say more about myself but when I used Neovim in the past my config always ended up being really messy as all the plugins I used, like LSP support, required me to paste a big bulk of code in the config file.
+It’s also related to how different plugins or packages in the ecosystem handle configuration.
+This may say more about myself, but when I used Neovim in the past, my config always ended up being really, really messy.
+All the plugins I used, like LSP support, required me to paste some big bulk of code into the config file.
 I never felt like I understood all the lines, at least without putting effort into it.
-In Emacs I somehow ended with a two times smaller config with about the same functionality (is some ways more, in other less).
+In Emacs I somehow ended up having a two times smaller config with about the same functionality (is some ways more, in other less).
 I almost want to say three times but I don’t have the numbers anymore and I don’t want to exaggarate.
-My config feels more elegant with about the same amount of “care” put into it.
+My config also feels more elegant with about the same amount of “care” put into it.

 Keybindings

 I even prefer the keybindings over Vim!
 I’m not huge on modal editing like the whole internet seems to be.
 The constant switching between normal mode and insert mode is very annoying for me.
-In a way Vim users seem to me like people who use Caps Lock to capitalize their letters instead of the superior shift button.
-There are the jokes about the Emacs pinky or horrible Emacs’ shortcuts however after rebinding Caps Lock to Ctrl writing is very pleasant.
+In a way Vim users remind me of people who use Caps Lock to capitalize their letters instead of the superior (!!) shift button.
+There are the jokes about the Emacs pinky or horrible Emacs’ shortcuts, however after rebinding Caps Lock to Ctrl writing is very pleasant.

 Plugins/packages